PhilH496/nutrition_wallet/README.md

    cd frontend

+2. Copy .env.local file from discord and paste (rename to .env.local if downloads as env.local)

-2. Install dependencies:
+3. Install dependencies:

    npm install

-3. Run the dev server:
+4. Run the dev server:

    npm run dev